silly-lily/HTB-Machines/StartingPoint/Tier1/Three/README.md

 # Three

-Three is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on compromising and php webserver hosted by an AWS S3 bucket by creating a reverse shell.
+Three is a very easy linux machine on Hack The Box Starting Point Tier 1 that focuses on compromising and php webserver hosted by an AWS S3 bucket by creating a reverse shell.

 ## Task 1